CSDSkilling/iengage/project-files/case-study/Data and AI/Responsible AI.md

 <p id="result5"></p>

 ### Question 6:
-**There is no clear accountability framework in place for addressing issues arising from Contoso's AI systems.
-Fairness**
+**There is no clear accountability framework in place for addressing issues arising from Contoso's AI systems.**

 <form id="quizForm6">
   <input type="radio" id="q6a" name="q6" value="A">